samster395/samster395.github.io/_posts/2020-2-13-3D-Pictures.md

 <img src="https://i.imgur.com/4TX3j1M.jpg">

-This one is pretty basic but I kinda like the minimalistic look.
+This one is pretty basic but I kinda like the minimalistic look, this photo was taken near Wast Water in the Lake district.

 Please excuse the terrible paper background and boring paint job on this one, it was the first one I did.